H. V. Van Dusen

-H. V. Van Dusen (died 1903) was the postmaster of Los Angeles, California, in the 1890s and a member of the City Council there in 1889–91.
+Henry V. Van Dusen (1843 – January 26, 1903) was the postmaster of Los Angeles, California, in the 1890s and a member of the City Council there in 1889–91.

 Military service

 Van Dusen served on the Union side in the American Civil War, where he lost an arm in battle, and in 1887 he was a member of the Grand Army of the Republic.

 Early career

 Van Dusen was employed "in a responsible position" for eight years in the U.S. Postal Service in Washington, D.C.

 In 1888 he was one of the organizers of the California Fraternal Directory Company, which aimed to publish "complete annual directories of all the different secret orders and societies in California, with semi-annual pocket editions of the same."

 City Council

 Van Dusen was elected to the City Council from the 1st Ward in 1889.
 He was criticized at a citizens' meeting on North Water Street later that year for failing to act on a petition asking the city to construct a bridge across the Arroyo Seco at Walnut Street.
 A delay in the city's response was later attributed to Van Dusen's illness.
 The councilman left office with the expiration of his term on January 5, 1891.